 The Wilsdruffer suburb doesn’t have a lot of hotels to choose from but the available options provide comfortable rooms at unbeatable rates.
 You can stay at any of the three-star or four-star hotels located a short walk from neighbouring Altstadt.

-- Hotel Indigo Dresden – Wettiner Platz: This hotel is across from one of the public parks and on a major street taking you into the older district.
+- Hotel Indigo Dresden Wettiner Platz: One of the top hotels in Dresden, this property is across from one of the public parks and on a major street taking you into the older district.
 The lobby and individual rooms feature elegant furnishings, helping you feel as if you’re staying in a five-star hotel.

 - Aparthotel Mitte: Located at the western edge of Wilsdruffer, this hotel is a little further but still close enough to walk to Inner Altstadt.
 The rooms are also kind of small but comfortable.
 Each room has its own mini kitchen with counters, sinks, a fridge, and a small stove.